EmmasBox/blackwall-protocol/README.md

  MacOS terminal   | No        | -
  Raspbian         | No        | -
  TSO OMVS in z/OS | No        | -
  VS Code          | Yes*      | Set `terminal.integrated.minimumContrastRatio` to 1 and enable `terminal.integrated.enableImages`.
 Otherwise some UI elements will display incorrectly.
+You may also need to change the keybindings to prevent VS Code from hijacking ctrl+q and ctrl+p.
  Windows Console  | No        | -
- Windows Terminal | Yes       | Included with Windows 11 and can be installed manually on Windows 10 through the MS app store.
+ Windows Terminal | Yes*      | Included with Windows 11 and can be installed manually on Windows 10 through the MS app store.
+You may also need to change the keybindings to prevent Windows Terminal from hijacking ctrl+q and ctrl+p.

 ## Running Blackwall Protocol